 Graduate students who are pursuing the Master of Divinity degree (all concentrations) complete an internship as the capstone experience for their studies.
 In preparation for their internships, students complete INT 6110 Foundations of Internship at least one semester before the term in which they engage in their supervised ministry activities.
 In addition to demonstrating progress in the practice of ministry, interns are also evaluated on their character and spiritual maturity.
 After completing all internship requirements, the student will meet with his/her academic advisor to discuss the information gathered during the internship.

 Should the advisor deem it necessary, the appropriate Student Life dean may be invited to the meeting.
 The student may also request a specific faculty member be included, if he/she desires.

 The Master of Divinity offers 2 program options.
 Further information can be found here.
-Course of Study (72)

-- CBS 5000 Succeeding in Seminary Credits: 0 - BIB 5112 Introduction to the Old Testament 1 Credits: 3 - BIB 5113 Introduction to the Old Testament 2 Credits: 3 - BIB 5135 Introduction to the New Testament Credits: 3 - BIB 5410 Hermeneutics Credits: 3
+- CBS 5000 Succeeding in Seminary Credits: 0 - BIB 5112 Introduction to the Old Testament I Credits: 3 - BIB 5113 Introduction to the Old Testament II Credits: 3 - BIB 5132 Introduction to New Testament 1 Credits: - BIB 5133 Introduction to New Testament II Credits: - BIB 5410 Hermeneutics Credits: 3